holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 </p>
 <br>

 The Holos model is designed to define the land management before livestock.
-This is because we are allowing livestock to be placed onto a specific pasture (field) for grazing, and that is easier done when a pasture field has been defined already (otherwise the user would have to interrupt the livestock setup to setup a field).
+This is because we are allowing livestock to be placed onto a specific Pasture (field) for grazing, and that is easier done when a pasture field has been defined already (otherwise the user would have to interrupt the livestock setup to setup a field).

 <div style="page-break-after: always"></div>